YoungSandw1ch/YoungSandw1ch/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m studying full stack developer in GO IT
-- 🇺🇦 I’m currently on war with russia but try to learning Java Script ☮️
+- 🇺🇦 I’m currently on war with russia but try to learn JavaScript ☮️
 - 📫 How to reach me: sersus1991@gmail.com
 - ⚡ Fun fact: all the time at the keyboard but
 - i try to find the right balance in a healthy lifestyle and code writing